Click HERE to stream the new film on the Wavelets Creative Vimeo Channel

 At Riverside Park in Fall 2020, the captured audio and visual elements of the pop-up rehearsal performances were then uploaded to a GPS / Cloud-based application that the greater public could access over a period of 8 days, while wandering through the park.
 This outdoor “virtual” experience ran each day from 8am-8pm from Saturday Oct 10-Sunday Oct 18, during regular park hours. (see map below) Free and open to all, attendees could download the free ECHOES.xyz app (see instructions below) to hear the embedded audio tracks as they moved through the 3 acre section of Riverside Park, including site-specific commissioned poetry and live performances by the Free Range Orchestra & Dancers.
 Part of Wavelets Creative’s ongoing iNMiGRATiON series, bringing together a wide range of collaborating artists to create community-oriented engagement activities and immersive experiences. (scroll down for photos from our pop-up rehearsals)

 Over the past winter, the roving videos and audio recordings of the pop-up rehearsals were edited into a new POV (point of view) -style film that captures the immersive, unfolding experience of the sound garden, as layers of music, dance, and poetry emerge in this natural environment.
-To register to attend the virtual premiere screening on Friday April 16, CLICK HERE.
+To stream the film on the Wavelets Vimeo Channel, CLICK HERE.

 THE FALL SOUND GARDEN at RIVERSIDE PARK features commissioned site-specific poetry by Lisa Yankton, Chavonn Shen, Sagirah Shahid, Jeffrey Skemp, and Annette Schiebout, with performances by Free Range Orchestra musicians JG Everest, Carlene Williams, Matty Harris, William “Truth Maze” Harris, Tom Carlson, Bob DeBoer, Mark Niebuhr, Jeff Nichols, Brenda Bruggeman Cohen, and Whitney Loher, with movement scores by dancers Leslie O’Neil, Sarah Baumert, Erika Hansen, and Megan Mayer.
 Photography by Sarah Musgrave and Randy Karels.